 Other types of lending, such as a student credit card or student overdraft will appear on your credit report.

 A student overdraft will appear on your credit report, but it won’t affect your credit score if you’re careful with it.

-Going over your arranged overdraft limit on a regular basis may have a negative impact on your credit score and could signal to lenders you’re struggling to manage your money.
+Going over your arranged overdraft limit on a regular basis can have a negative impact on your credit score.
+It can signal to lenders you’re struggling to manage your money.

-Joining the electoral roll if you’ve moved into student accommodation, or a shared house, is an easy way to boost your credit score.
-You can do this online and you may even be able to register two places – your address during term time and your home address.
+Joining the electoral roll, if you’ve moved into student accommodation or a shared house, is an easy way to boost your credit score.
+You can do this online, and you may even be able to register two places – your address during term time and your home address.

 One way to help build your credit rating is to pay your bills on time.
 Late payments could have a negative impact on your credit score.

 If you get rejected for finance it may seem tempting to apply again or try another provider, but you should resist doing this.
 Making multiple applications will be recorded on your credit file and can affect your credit score.